ais-climber/ais-climber.github.io/_pages/open_problems.md

 - (TODO) What are the complete axioms for Logic Tensor Networks?
 (Just showing soundness is still open!)
 - (✨) What is the "classical model equivalent" of Iterated Hebbian Learning?  i.e. is there a dynamic update, over say possible-worlds models, that is equivalent to Iterated Hebbian Learning?
 What about other variants of Hebbian learning?
 - (✨) What is the complete logic for *convergent* Hebbian learning (using Oja's rule)?
+- (✨) What is the complete logic for supervised learning by gradient descent?

 ## Games
 - [📝](/alphago_misere/) (TODO) AlphaGo Zero, via reinforcement learning and self-play, can learn winning strategies for nearly any two-player turn-based game, including Go, Chess, Othello, Connect4, Tic-Tac-Toe, and more.
 Recently, TODO showed that AlphaGo Zero fails to learn a winning strategy for the game [Notakto](https://en.wikipedia.org/wiki/Notakto).
 What is it about Notakto that makes it challenging to learn?